 Electric Skateboard Reviews

-- Remote: Trigger-shaped remote, 4 ride modes, reverse, fast & responsive braking, bluetooth connection
+- Remote: Trigger-shaped remote, 3 ride modes, reverse, fast & responsive braking, bluetooth

 - Extras: Extra traction grip tape, water resistant, smartphone app, 6-month warranty

-The Boosted 2nd Generation Dual+ electric skateboard is our editor’s choice for the best electric skateboard and a top-notch model with a powerful motor and good ride-ability.
+The Boosted 2nd Generation Mini x electric skateboard is our editor’s choice for the best electric skateboard and a top-notch model with a powerful motor and good ride-ability.

-Boosted uses a tough and highly durable 38” board made from bamboo that has been reinforced with fiberglass.
-The shape has cut-outs for the wheels and a light flex to it, which is great for cruising and carving even without a motor.
+Boosted uses a tough and highly durable 30” board made from composite materials that has been reinforced with fiberglass.
+The board has a light flex to it, which is great for cruising and carving even without a motor.

 With an extra traction grip tape, you won’t lose your footing.
-Rolling is smooth on the Orangatang Heat 80mm wheels, and cornering works well with custom-made trucks.
+Rolling is smooth on the Lunar 80mm wheels, and cornering works well with custom-made trucks.

 Video: See the Boosted 2nd Generation in Action!

-The core of this electric skateboard are two powerful motors, one for each rear wheel, with a combined power of 2,000W.
-This gives you a fantastic 25% grade hill climbing capability and a top speed of up to 22 miles per hour!
+The core of this electric skateboard are two powerful motors, one for each rear wheel, with a combined power of 1,000W.
+This gives you a fantastic 20% grade hill climbing capability and a top speed of up to 20 miles per hour!

 Boosted has one of the most intuitive remotes for electric skateboards and offers a total of four ride modes allow you to learn handling the board before you really open it up.